CP1401/Practicals/prac_02/README.md

 screenshot:
 ![Inspections settings in PyCharm](../images/PyCharm-Inspections.png)

+## Turn GenAI Off

 > [!WARNING]
 > We love being productive, and we don't want you to waste time, BUT...
 > We're not just trying to get through this work as quickly as possible.
-What we really want is to learn.
+What we really want is to **learn**.
 > With this in mind, we are purposely choosing NOT to use AI in this subject at all.
 > So, turn off PyCharm's very handy AI full line completion now.